adam-hurwitz/travel-oi/ita-matrix-airfare-search.md

 - Feedback: [matrix.itasoftware.com/search](https://matrix.itasoftware.com/search) > *Feedback*

 #### Versions

 - New: [matrix.itasoftware.com](https://matrix.itasoftware.com)
 - Old: [oldmatrix.itasoftware.com](https://oldmatrix.itasoftware.com)

+#### Advanced features not included in Google Flights

+- Not as advanced *Routing Codes* and *Extension Codes*

-- To research
+#### To research

 - Are there any differences in the search parameters between the 2 versions?
     - *Reverse results* not included in the new version
 - Is it possible to save searches?
-    - Is there a difference in cost between Open jaws and multiple trips?
+- Is there a difference in cost between open jaws and multiple trips?

 # Parameters